 Learning occurs one mind at a time.
 Each learner comes in many flavors, with different passions, different interests, varied attention spans, language forte, family circumstance, strengths, and weaknesses.

 More succinctly, Perez and little Sally thrive when the capitol-city educrats remove their long beaks from the local schoolhouse.
-Educrats need to stay the hell away!
+Educrats, stay the hell away!

-We must change our thinking, call out the educrats, kick them out of our classrooms, and demand our local money back.
+It is time to change our thinking, call out the educrats and kick them out of our classrooms.
+And we must demand our local money back.

 “Copyright © 27MAR17 by Steven A. Schwab”